redxaxder/7DRL2023/plans.md

   - costs n levels of grace
     n = 3?

+notes on UNNAMED ABILITY:
+  - increase max suspicion somehow?

 NPC Stats:
-  - IRE:
+  - SUSPICION:
     - when this fills up they cause a SCANDAL with the player
   - intel:
     - CORRUPT or HONEST
     - alliances
     - grudges
-    - recalcitrance - activation threshold
+    - resolve - activation threshold
   - grace threshold?:
     - will refuse to dance with player while their grace is too low
   - PIQUE?: